nullpub/jsonschema/README.md

 ### Modules

-`Schemable` is a type from [hkts schemable](https://deno.land/x/hkts/schemable.ts) that abstracts the combinator pattern used in `jsonschema.ts`.
+`Schemable` is a type from [fun schemable](https://deno.land/x/fun/schemable/schemable.ts) that abstracts the combinator pattern used in `jsonschema.ts`.
 Effectively, instead of using jsonschema.ts combinators directly, one can define a `Schemable` instance using the `make` function from `hkts schemable` and then derive the actual json schema from that.